firebird-finance/firebird-docs/docs/gvVALUEguide.md

 **INSTRUCTIONS**

-1. Go to https://valuedefi.io/ using your browser
+1. Go to https://valuedefi.io/ on your web browser
 ![Guide](img/gvVALUE_1_1.png)

 2. Click the “_Value Liquid_” button on the header